-Thinking about getting a dog, cat, guinea pig, or any other kind of pet?
-Do it — and if you need any reason beyond the animal’s cuteness to convince someone you live with, try one of these eight health benefits that can come with pet ownership.
-A potentially longer, healthier life should make up for all those chewed-up shoes, pooper scoopers, and hairballs, right?
+Thinking about adopting a cat?
+Do it!
+And if you need any reason beyond a feline friend’s cuteness to convince someone you live with, try one of these eight health benefits that can come with pet parenthood.
+A potentially longer, healthier life should make up for all those chewed-up shoelaces, litter box cleaning sessions, and hairballs, right?

-2. Less stress: Sure, it can be stressful to have pets when you’re afraid one might be sick or you can’t figure out how to get them to stop breaking your blinds, but overall, pets are known to reduce stress.
-Cortisol is a hormone activated by stress, and studies have found that being around animals can decrease cortisol levels.
-For this reason, many offices are starting to allow employees to bring dogs to work, and some universities are letting students borrow dogs during stressful times of the year.
+Sure, it can be stressful to have pets when you’re afraid one might be sick or you can’t figure out how to get them to stop breaking your blinds, but overall, pets are known to reduce stress.
+Cortisol is a hormone activated by stress, and studies have found that being around pets can decrease cortisol levels.

-3. Lower blood pressure: Can you feel your blood pressure start to rise when stress creeps into your life?
+Can you feel your blood pressure start to rise when stress creeps into your life?
 Along with medications and lifestyle changes, a pet can help with hypertension.
 A study of stockbrokers found that having a cat or dog helped lower the spikes in blood pressure that happen when a person is stressed.
-Another study of hospitalized heart patients found that dogs decreased the patients’ blood pressure by about 10 percent in the left side of their hearts.

-4. Lower risk of heart attacks: Good news, cat owners: Your little furball could be fighting off heart disease for you.
+Good news, cat parents: Your little furball could be fighting off heart disease for you.
 Studies have found that people with cats were 40 percent less likely to have a fatal heart attack.
 It’s unclear whether the cat’s calming effects make the difference or whether people who choose cats as pets are less at risk for heart disease to begin with.
 Either way, if you’re a cat person, you’re in luck!
-(It’s possible that dogs have similar benefits, but the study was only done on cat owners.)

-5. Alleviate depression: You’ve probably realized that your pets can make you smile when you’re just feeling a bit down, but even those of us suffering with diagnosed depression can reap these mood-lifting benefits.
-The National Institute of Mental Health recognizes animal-assisted therapy as a treatment for depression and other mood disorders because pets can have a positive effect on depression in a number of ways.
-A pet requires its owner to remain active and can help him or her feel less isolated from society.
-A pet also remains a trusted companion, even when its owner withdraws from friends and family.
+You’ve probably realized that your pets can make you smile when you’re just feeling a bit down, but even those of us suffering from diagnosed depression can reap these mood-lifting benefits.
+The National Institute of Mental Health recognizes animal-assisted therapy as a treatment for depression and other mood disorders because pets can have a positive effect on depression.

-6. Allergy prevention: A seven-year study of almost 500 children found that children who were exposed to dogs and cats as babies were half as likely to have allergies and risk factors for asthma as they grew up than those who had no pets.
+A 7-year study of almost 500 children found that children who were exposed to dogs and cats as babies were half as likely to have allergies and risk factors for asthma as they grew up than those who had no pets.
 Infants with more than one pet in the home had the lowest risk of allergies.
-So even though you might have to be cautious with pets around babies to make sure the pets don’t become aggressive with them, having those pets around could benefit your child in the long run.
+So, even though you might have to be cautious with cats around babies to make sure they don’t become aggressive around the little ones, having a cat around could benefit your child in the long run.

-8. Less risk of stroke: This must be payment for the number of times you’ve had to clean out that disgusting litter box: owning a cat cuts a person’s risk of having a stroke by more than a third.
+This must be payment for the number of times you’ve had to clean out that disgusting litter box: having a cat cuts a person’s risk of having a stroke by more than a third.
 Researchers theorize that petting a cat can lower stress or that the type of people who own cats are more stress-free naturally.
 Whatever the reason, you should probably go adopt a pet just to be on the safe side.